TBXark/ChatGPT-Telegram-Workers/doc/en/doc/DEPLOY.md

 1. Open [Cloudflare Workers](https://dash.cloudflare.com/?to=/:account/workers), click on your Workers, and click on Setting -> Variables in the upper right corner.
 2. `API_KEY`: Set it to your OpenAI API Key.
 3. `TELEGRAM_AVAILABLE_TOKENS`: Set it to your Telegram Bot Token.
-4. `WORKERS_DOMAIN`: Set it to your Workers domain name, for example, `workers_name.username.workers.dev`.
-You can find it in the `Preview` of the Workers details page.
-5. `CHAT_WHITE_LIST`: Set it to the IDs of users who are allowed to access, for example, `123456789,987654321`.
+4. `CHAT_WHITE_LIST`: Set it to the IDs of users who are allowed to access, for example, `123456789,987654321`.
 If you don't know your ID, use the `/new` command to obtain it in conversation with the bot you created.
-6. `I_AM_A_GENEROUS_PERSON`: If you still don't understand how to obtain the ID, you can set this value to `true` to turn off the whitelist function and allow everyone to access.
+5. `I_AM_A_GENEROUS_PERSON`: If you still don't understand how to obtain the ID, you can set this value to `true` to turn off the whitelist function and allow everyone to access.

 ### Step 5.
 Bind KV Data